The Complete Guide for Successful Facebook Global Pages

 1.1 This is What Global Pages Look Like

-The German version of Coca Cola’s Global Facebook Page looks like this:
+The Austrian version of Coca Cola’s Global Facebook Page looks like this:

 If you want to see the content for France instead, you can simply change the region.